code4lib/shortimer/README.md

 Install
 -------

-To get shortimer running locally you'll need to follow these instructions.
-The first step installs Python's virtualenv which provides a sandbox environment for you to install the other dependencies.
+To get shortimer running locally you will need to follow these instructions.
+The first step installs virtualenv which provides a Python sandbox environment for you to install the other dependencies.
 Clearly apt-get is only available on Debian based systems, but you will probably have a similar mechanism to get virtualenv installed using other packages managers (homebrew, rpm, etc).
 From there on things should work independent of what operating system you are using.

-1. `sudo apt-get install python-virtualenv`
+1. `sudo apt-get install python-virtualenv mysql-server libmysqlclient-dev`
 1. `git clone git://github.com/code4lib/shortimer.git`
 1. `cd shortimer`
 1. `virtualenv --no-site-packages ENV`